Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Charge and heat transport properties of hot and dense QCD medium in a weak magnetic field

 where `$f$' is the flavor index with $f=u,d,s$.
 In eq. \eqref{current}, $g_f$, $q$ ($\bar q$) and $\delta f_f $ ($\delta \bar{f_f}$) are the degeneracy factor, the electric charge and the infinitesimal change in the distribution function for the quark (antiquark) of $f$th flavor, respectively.
-Ohm's law states that the spatial component of the four-current density is directly proportional to the external electric field with proportionality factor being the electrical conductivity,
+For a general configuration of electric and magnetic fields, the spatial component of the electric current density can be expressed as

+where $\sigma_0$, $\sigma_1$ and $\sigma_2$ are various charge transport coefficients in the presence of magnetic field and $\mathbf{b}=\frac{\mathbf{B}}{B}$ represents the direction of magnetic field.
+In eq. \eqref{Multicomponent structure (1)}, if we consider the case where the electric field and the magnetic field are perpendicular to each other, then the third term will vanish.
+Thus, eq. \eqref{Multicomponent structure (1)} can be rewritten as